LevyHsu/CF-Cannon/README.md

 ```
 python attack.py
 ```
-Then use any third party API Tester:(i.e https://apitester.com/)
+Then use any third party API Tester:  (i.e https://apitester.com/) Post a json request to path written in attack.py (Default: /attack)
 ```
 attackinfo={
 	"T": 8,